 - Organic Bread Flour – Bread flour has a higher protein content than AP flour.
 That higher protein provides more structure to your loaf.
 It worked very well with the wheat flour

 - Water – There’s a lot of controversy regarding water in bread making.
 Some experts say if you can drink it you can bake with it.
 Other experts say the chlorine and mineral content can inhibit yeast activity.

 - Multigrain Blend – my own Organic Whole Grain Blend recipe.
-You could make your own or just use sesame seeds or something like that too.

 NOTE: You do not have to use organic ingredients and this bread will turn out just fine.
 It’s a personal choice.

 Step 1: feed your starter and wait until it’s increased in volume from 30% to 50%.
 I put a rubber band or a piece of tape on the container to measure the increase in volume.

 For my baking, I feed our starter before bed by taking 1 tablespoon of starter and mixing it with 200gr filtered water and 200gr of our 50/50 flour mix.
 It has always passed the float test the next morning which can be 6 to 8 hours.
 This makes more starter than what you will need but I bake several loaves at a time and freeze them.